 By working in backyards and the low-elevation forest, OISC also protects our priority watershed areas by dealing with these invaders before they are able to establish in high-value forest.
+If

-If OISC were not able to respond to these species and they establish in State Forest Reserves or Natural Area Reserves, they would become the responsibility of the Department of Land and Natural Resources (DLNR).
+OISC were not able to respond to these species and they establish in State Forest Reserves or Natural Area Reserves, they would become the responsibility of the Department of Land and Natural Resources (DLNR).
 These HISC funds are also leveraged to secure other county and federal funding sources so that we can provide the most extensive response possible.
 HISC funds are critical to OISC's mission, the protection of the community, and the protection of our watershed.

-OISC is grateful for the continued support from all State departments, the legislature, and the members of these Committees.
+OISC is grateful for the continued support from all of our partners at the State, the legislature, and the members of these Committees.
+In addition to our support for the continued baseline allocation for the HISC, we also encourage the proposed increase in appropriation to increase biosecurity efforts that protect our State.
 Invasive species will continue to be a threat to our economy, watersheds, and our way of life.
 Thank you for your time and consideration on this matter.